w3c/hcls-drug-drug-interaction/README.md

 W3C HCLS Minimum Information Model for Potential Drug-Drug Interaction Information

 A repository to store artifacts created for the W3C Semantic Web in Health Care and Life Sciences Community Group Note titled "W3C A Minimum Representation of Potential Drug-Drug Interaction Knowledge and Evidence - Technical and User-centered Foundation."
-See also the related [Minimum PDDI Information Ontology](https://github.com/MPIO-Developers/MPIO/) project.
+See also the related [Minimum PDDI Information Ontology](https://github.com/MPIO-Developers/MPIO/) project and the [HL7 CDS and Pharmacy WG sponsored implementation guide for potential drug-drug interaction clinical decision support](https://github.com/HL7/PDDI-CDS).

 ## Folder layout: